mirayatech/mirayatech/README.md

 ### 🧘🏽‍♀️ About

-I'm a creative software engineer and content creator.
-I build coding projects from scratch, solving real-life problems with code.
-My Instagram and blog posts are crafted with love, honesty, and artistic touches.
+I'm a creative software engineer.
+I build coding projects from scratch, starting with planning and designing, and ending with solving real-life problems using code.
+Similarly, my blog posts, YouTube videos, and Instagram posts are crafted with love, honesty, and artistic touches.
+Follow my [Instagram]() to see my journey!

 ### 📚 Knowledge